 Students who are going to be heading out into the workforce are more marketable if they have strong Internet skills and lack embarrassing personal information or photos.
 This workshop is focused on giving potential hires a better mindset when it comes to the Internet making them more efficient and more hireable.

-Businesses that utilize computers (3 hours)
+Businesses (3 hours)

 - Passwords and authentication